KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 #### An Overview of Notary Nodes

 The Komodo ecosystem uses a stake-weighted vote to elect parties who will run sixty-four separate "notary nodes."
-These notary nodes are the key to transferring the history of transactions performed in the Komodo ecosystem into the protection of the Bitcoin hash rate.
+These notary nodes are the key to transferring the history of transactions performed in the Komodo ecosystem into the protection of the Litecoin hash rate.

 ##### Notary Nodes Are Elected IT Professionals